 Guaranteeing standards of service

 As your energy supplier, we work closely with energy regulator Ofgem to ensure that you, the customer, gets looked after.
-To protect your rights as a customer, we adhere to the standards of service or performance outlined below.
+To protect your rights as a micro business customer, we adhere to the standards of service or performance outlined below.

-Appointments at your premises
+Appointments at micro business premises

 Whenever we make an appointment with you (whether requested by you or by us), we will always ensure that any Opus Energy representative who visits you has the correct skills, experience and resources to complete the job at hand.